Skip to main content

 1. We can use the function var = dlt.current.resource_state().setdefault("key", []).
 This allows us to retrieve the values of key.
 If key was not set yet, we will get the default value [] instead.

-2. We now can treat var as a python list - We can append new values to it, or if applicable we can read the values from previous loads.
+2. We can now treat var as a Python list - We can append new values to it, or if applicable, we can read the values from previous loads.

 3. On pipeline run, the data will load, and the new var's value will get saved in the state.
 The state is stored at the destination, so it will be available on subsequent runs.